SnailDragon/ProcessingProjects/README.md

 ## Projects
 (_oldGeneratedArt - this is from before I was organized, if you can't find a project in the README it's probably there)

+(_turtleDrawing - folder of projects that use the turtle drawing method)

 Agario - dots that wander and combine.
 Unfinished

 Averaging Grid - a matrix of a normal int value (#000000 or 0) is seeded with a number of constants of a differing value (#FFFFFF or 255).
 Then the grid is averaged with each cell being the average of its neighbors.
 The constants can later be phased out.
 * Averaging Grid Single - a single constant in the middle of the canvas that is phased out.
 Video: https://youtu.be/BgDL5DJ-pjQ
 * Averaging Grid (Averaging Color Grid) - multiple constats in random locations on the screen that are phased out.
 Video: https://youtu.be/wLTSLwzzCjg

+Bouncing Balls - circles that bounce off the walls
+* modified to Bouncing Line - doesn't erase where the balls have been

 Circles and Rings - Circles are placed in random locations and rings are drawn around them until a ring will overlap another circle's ring or go off the screen.
 Video: https://youtu.be/tEbOOEOPkAg
 * Circles and Rings Oscillating (Circles and Rings Changing) - instead of stopping when a ring overlaps or goes out of bound, the rings contract until the circle/ring is gone.
 Video: https://youtu.be/b-7gQeBZHBI